ibexa/documentation-developer/docs/tutorials/extending_admin_ui/5_creating_a_udw_tab.md

-# Creating a UDW tab
+# Step 5 - Creating a UDW tab

 The Universal Discovery Widget (UDW) is a separate React module.
 By default it contains two tabs: Browse and Search.